Gil Appel, PhD

 - Also available as part of MSI’s working paper series (2015) [15-100] and MSI Insights (2015-2)

-Liat Hadar, Yael Steinhart, Gil Appel, and Yaniv Shani, “The Shopping Cart as a Killjoy: Product Self-Expressiveness Increases Cart Abandonment,” working paper.
+Liat Hadar, Yael Steinhart, Gil Appel, and Yaniv Shani, “The Shopping Cart as a Killjoy: Product Self-Expressiveness Increases Cart Abandonment,” invited revision.